Platypterygius: Discovery and species

 "Platypterygius" bannovkensis was eventually elevated to its own genus Pervushovisaurus in 2014, utilizing Arkhangel'sky's proposed subgenus name and "P." campylodon was also assigned to this genus by a study published in 2016.
 "P." kiprianoffi was also assigned to P. campylodon (now Pervushovisaurus).
 Simbirskiasaurus was originally described in 1985 and later sunk into Platypterygius before being declared distinct in the same paper as Pervushovisaurus.
 "Platypterygius" ochevi, described in 2008 by Arkhangel'sky et al., was found to be a junior synonym of Maiaspondylus cantabrigiensis and in 2021 "Platypterygius" sachicarum was described by Cortés et al. as Kyhytysuka sachicarum.
 It is argued that the inclusion of oldest species "P." hauthali requires reinvestigation, for it lacks a skull to attribute.
 Because of this, recent analyses on ichthyosaur classification neglect this species.
+In 2024, "P." hauthali was reclassified back into the original genus, Myobradypterygius.